PhilipStevenson/hello-world-api-docker/README.md

 * NPM installed

 ## Environment variables
-The following environment variables need to be set before the application can be ran
+The following environment variables need to be set before the application can be run
 ```shell
 export HELLO_WORLD_API_PORT=3000
 ```